Move cars off the lot faster than you can drive them

-Sales stressing you out lately?
+Have sales numbers been stressing you out lately?
 Try these car dealer tools to help make your life simpler and your sales more successful.

 Of course, the bottom line is important, too.
 That’s precisely why we’re recommending these car dealer tools; so that your sales won’t suffer, and neither will you.

-1. Automotive CRM
+Used Car Dealership Automotive CRM

 Take the guesswork out of pricing your vehicles by getting a tool that will do it for you.
-Estimating vehicle prices is a pretty extreme gamble as you could either short yourself, or on the flip side, you might fall behind the competition.
+Estimating vehicle prices is a pretty extreme gamble as you could either short yourself or on the flip side, you might fall behind the competition.
 Vehicle pricing tools use actual sales and marketing data to give you an accurate price model for just about any vehicle.
 It may be the second most important of car dealer tools available today.

 Like text messages, websites are essential car dealer tools that may be your first point of contact with a customer.
 For that reason, your website should be sleek and easy to navigate, with updated inventories and professional pictures of the vehicles you have for sale.
 If you use a blog, make sure it’s search engine optimized so that more traffic will come through your site, hopefully resulting in more sales.
-Another tip on this is to remember to ensure that your website is optimized for mobile viewing since many people rely solely on their phones for website access.
+Another tip is to ensure that your website is optimized for mobile viewing since many people rely solely on their phones for website access.

 With so many people shopping online now, it’s a good idea to have a way to engage with them and answer their questions even if they haven’t come into the shop.
-A common method for doing this is a virtual chat—a little dialogue box in the corner of the screen where customers can instant message with sales reps in real time.
+A standard method is a virtual chat—a little dialogue box in the corner of the screen where customers can instant message sales reps in real time.
 But, again, many people have come to prefer the lower-stress setting of buying online, so it would behoove you to pivot if you haven’t already and use tools that can do exactly what you’ve been doing for years, only in a different way.

 Websites aren’t the only way to sell cars online.
 Social media platforms can be powerful car dealer tools that may open doors to more sales than you’d have otherwise.
 Use social media to engage with customers, advertise your business, and demonstrate what makes you the best.
-Facebook is probably the most commonly used, but for car dealerships, Instagram is also great because you can showcase your inventory with pictures.
+Facebook is probably the most commonly used, but Instagram is also great for car dealerships because you can showcase your inventory with pictures.